 Who must take assessment tests?
-To assure the integrity of degree programs and a student’s ability to succeed in college courses, the West Virginia Higher Education Policy Commission (August 2002) established uniform standards for placement of students in college-level mathematics and English courses.
+To assure the integrity of degree programs and a student’s ability to succeed in college courses, the West Virginia CTCS (Nov.
+2010) established uniform standards for placement of students in college-level mathematics and English courses.
 Upon admission, all degree and certificate objective students are required to take course placement tests in reading, writing, arithmetic, and elementary algebra to assess their current skills if ACT/SAT scores are not available and/or do not meet requirements.
 Also, students not seeking a degree or certificate must meet these requirements before registering for any class with an applicable prerequisite.
-The following table identifies scores required on ACT/SAT tests (if available) or on WVNCC ASSET or COMPASS Assessment Tests.
-A student scoring lower in each area will be required to take the transitional education course(s) identified.
+The table to the left identifies scores required on ACT/SAT tests (if available) or on ASSET or COMPASS Assessment Tests in order to exempt a student from the corresponding course.

 How is testing arranged?
 Group testing sessions are scheduled at a variety of times on each campus prior to the beginning of each semester to accommodate students’ needs.
-Information regarding placement testing is (1) mailed to newly accepted students, or (2) available online (see link below).
+Information regarding placement testing is (1) emailed to newly accepted students, or (2) available online (see link below).
 Alternate testing arrangements can be made for students with documented physical or learning disabilities.
 The Counselor - Student Disabilities can arrange necessary modifications to enhance the student’s chance for success.
 Isolated testing, having a test read to the student or physical adaptations are examples of modified arrangements.

 Click here to schedule your Compass Placement Test.